 I’m constantly looking for new ways to do things, and I’m always experimenting with new ideas.
 I think that there’s always room for improvement and that we can always find new ways to do things better.

+I’m a fan of the power of relationships, and trust is absolutely earned.
+Trust is a foundational pillar of all relationships.
 I also think that conflict is a natural part of any relationship and that it’s how we handle conflict that defines the quality of our relationships.

 We should always strive to be our best selves and we should never settle for anything less.
-We should always be learning and that we should never stop growing.
+We should always be learning and we should never stop growing.
 Growth is a fundamental human need, and I think that it’s what makes us truly alive.